 When you’re running an agency, you know you’ll hear from prospective clients with what I call “big dreams and small budgets.”

-As a PM and Director of Client Services at two digital agencies, I heard from those people all the time, such as:
+As an agency project manager, Director of Client Services, and head of operations, I heard from those people all the time, such as:

 - The person who wanted to build “a site where people can sell things, and place bids.”
 “Like eBay?”
 I asked.
 “Yes,” he said, “for general merchandise.”

-- The current client (focused on print design) who wanted to rank #1 in Google for “gold” on a $500/month SEO budget.
+- The current client (focused on print design) who wanted to rank #1 in Google for “gold” on a $800/month SEO budget.

 They all had big dreams… and small budgets.
-So how can you turn that into a win-win?
+So how can you turn that into a win-win, without wasting your team’s time?

-When you—or your salesperson—learn someone doesn’t have the budget you need to help them, you have two options:
+When you—or your sales team—learn someone doesn’t have the budget you need to help them, you have two options:

 - Find a lower-scope approach you can do that fits their budget while ensuring you still make a profit.